STARTING ON ENBREL®

 Do you have, or have you had:

-- A serious infection including hepatitis, tuberculosis or a history of recurring infections
+- a serious infection including sepsis, tuberculosis or a history of recurring infections

-- Multiple sclerosis or optic neuritis (inflammation of the nerves of the eyes)
+- nerve disorders including multiple sclerosis or optic neuritis (inflammation of the nerves of the eyes)

 You will have been prescribed one of the following: